humaeed/Tic-Tac-Toe/README.md

 Tic Tac Toe
 ========================
 A tic tac toe game developed in java for an assignment in my OOP1 course.
-You can just download the 'game' folder and if you have java installed, run it through command line by typing 'java Start'
+You can just download the 'game' folder and if you have java installed, run it through command line by typing `java Start`

 Rules